THE 3 TYPES OF BANKRUPTCY IN WISCONSIN

 Advantages of Filing Chapter 13 Bankruptcy in Wisconsin - Bankruptcy Law Offices of Richard A. Check, S.C., Milwaukee, WI

 - Re-scheduling secured debts.
-If you have a sincere wish to repay your outstanding dues on secured debts, filing Chapter 13 bankruptcy is your best choice.
-Our bankruptcy attorneys will work with you on rescheduling your missed dues by creating a tailored repayment plan.
+If you have a sincere wish to repay your outstanding amounts on secured debts, filing Chapter 13 Bankruptcy is your best choice.
+Our Bankruptcy Attorneys will work with you on rescheduling your missed dues by creating a tailored repayment plan.

 - Protecting co-signers of debts.
 Unlike Chapter 7, Chapter 13 will protect the co-signers of your debts.
 Consult our bankruptcy attorneys for the required steps to stop the creditors from harassing your co-signers.

-As the economies of the world struggle to make ends meet, the same happens in families across the country.
+As the economy of the world struggles to make ends meet, the same happens in families across the country.
 Nowadays, many Americans admit that financial hardship has hit their households to the level never witnessed before, making them worry about the future welfare of their loved ones.
 Missed mortgage or car loan payments, outstanding dues on student loans and tax obligations are some of the debts, which may seriously affect your financial stability.
-With your best interests in mind, our bankruptcy attorneys at Bankruptcy Law Offices of Richard A. Check, S.C. advise you not to delay addressing your financial hardships, as increasing debts can make your situation go from bad to worse.
+With your best interests in mind, our Bankruptcy Attorneys at Bankruptcy Law Office of Richard A. Check, S.C. advise you not to delay addressing your financial hardships, as increasing debts can make your situation go from bad to worse.
 There are times when filing bankruptcy can become your best choice for relieving financial distress.

 A Lifeline When you Need One

-Chapter 128 bankruptcy or State Action 128 is a Wisconsin law allowing the minimization of debt without having to go through the traditional filing of bankruptcy.
-This statute gained importance since 2005 after it became difficult for people to file for bankruptcy.
+Chapter 128 Bankruptcy or State Action 128 is a Wisconsin law allowing the minimization of debt without having to go through the traditional filing of Bankruptcy.
 If you wish to take responsibility for your debts and want to figure out a way to settle them without filing for bankruptcy, Chapter 128 maybe the ideal way to go for you.